open-telemetry/sig-end-user/video-transcripts/transcripts/2025-05-02T18:18:11Z-even-more-humans-of-opentelemetry-kubecon-eu-2025.md

 ## Summary

-In this YouTube video, various experts in the field of observability and OpenTelemetry share their experiences and insights.
-Presenters include Marylia Gutierrez from Grafana Labs, Adriel Perkins from Liatrio, Jamie Danielson from Honeycomb, and others, each discussing their roles and contributions to OpenTelemetry.
-The main topics explored include the importance of observability in understanding complex systems, the evolution and significance of OpenTelemetry as an open-source framework for telemetry data, and personal anecdotes about their journeys into the observability space.
-They highlight the collaborative nature of the OpenTelemetry community, the utility of different telemetry signals like traces and metrics, and the critical role of observability in improving software engineering practices.
-Overall, the discussion emphasizes the value of community-driven open standards in enhancing observability across diverse applications and infrastructures.

-# Introduction

-My name is **Marylia Gutierrez**, and I'm a staff software engineer at Grafana Labs.
-I also work on a few different groups in **OpenTelemetry**.

-My name is **Adriel Perkins**, and I'm a principal engineer at a consulting company in the United States called **Liatrio**.
-We're both end users, but I am also a contributor to the OpenTelemetry project.
-I'm co-lead of the **CI/CD SIG** with **Dotan Horvitz**, a **CNCF Ambassador**.
-We work on the Collector and the specification repository.

-I’m **Hanson Ho**, and I focus on Android development, specifically observing the Android ecosystem at **Embrace**.

-I’m **Jamie Danielson**, an engineer at **Honeycomb**, where I work on instrumentation libraries and OpenTelemetry.

-I’m **Mikko Viitanen**, a product manager for **Dynatrace**, and I'm also a maintainer in the **OTel Demo App**.

-I am **Damien Matheiu**, and I do many things at OpenTelemetry.
-I am a maintainer for OpenTelemetry Go, a code owner for everything profiling on the Collector, and an approver for the **eBPF profiler**.

-My name is **Jacob Aronoff**, and I am the CTO at **Omelet**, a new startup focused on observability, telemetry pipelines, and OpenTelemetry.

-Hi everyone, I'm **Alolita Sharma**, and I lead **AIML** at **Apple** for observability engineering and infrastructure.

-# Introduction to OpenTelemetry

-I started in OpenTelemetry after working in the observability world for a while.
-Eventually, I discovered OpenTelemetry and found it to be a great way to work without dependencies.
-My first involvement was when I was asked to look at an observability enterprise solution, which led me to the Collector.
-This was due to the need for centralizing data from various sources to obtain a holistic view.
-I thought, “This stuff is really, really cool.”

-**Embrace** sought to better serve the community, and OpenTelemetry was an obvious choice as it is an open framework that allows contributions to a common standard.
-We had a proprietary SDK collecting signals sent to our own servers, but with OpenTelemetry, we could expand our data destinations to open-source collectors without extensive changes to the SDK.

-When I started looking into OpenTelemetry, I realized that not many people were focusing on mobile, and since then, interest has significantly grown.

-In 2021, when I joined **Honeycomb**, my team began working more with OpenTelemetry and instrumentation libraries.
-I started working on the Collector and Java before settling into OpenTelemetry JavaScript, where I have been for the last three years, becoming an approver and more recently a maintainer.

-I began my OpenTelemetry journey around three years ago with small contributions to the OTel Demo App, which I found to be an excellent place to learn about instrumentation and the Collector.

-I was previously on an observability team at a different company and was frustrated because I believed we should use tracing alongside logs.
-It was challenging to convince the engineering team, so as a New Year’s resolution in 2022, I decided to contribute to the OpenTelemetry Go repository, which eventually led to a full-time job in OpenTelemetry.

-I also started at **Lightstep**, working on the telemetry pipelines team and contributing to the OpenTelemetry Operator, focusing on upgrading the target allocator that handles horizontally sharding of scrape targets for Prometheus.

-I got involved with OpenTelemetry over six years ago while at **AWS**, where I had always participated in open-source projects.
-As we built new Kubernetes-native services, we decided to engage with open-source observability projects, with OpenTelemetry being at the forefront after the merger of OpenTracing and OpenCensus.

-# Understanding Observability

-To me, observability means being able to discover things you didn't know you needed to know, aided by extensive information.
-However, having information alone is not enough; understanding how to interpret it is crucial.

-Observability allows for continuous learning and improvement.
-The more I discover, the more I realize there is to learn, both technically and socially.
-It enhances my engineering skills and facilitates discovery throughout the software development lifecycle.

-**Observability** can be boiled down to asking questions and obtaining answers, especially those you didn't initially think to ask.
-It's about acting on and learning from data to understand your system better.

-To me, observability means having insights into how your applications and systems work, providing visibility into unknown factors until issues arise.

-I came across observability years ago while working with telecom networks, where it was essential for troubleshooting dropped calls across multiple nodes.
-Without observability, pinpointing issues would be impossible.

-Before focusing on observability, I spent many years in SRE roles, dealing with incident management and root cause analysis, often during challenging situations.
-My work in observability aims to ensure that if I return to SRE roles, it will be easier for others.

-Observability is knowing the health of your servers, similar to how a car’s dashboard indicates its operational status.
-This analogy applies on a much larger scale in server management.

-For cloud-native infrastructure and applications, observability is essential.
-With the complexity of microservices, having observability integrated from day one is crucial to ensure that applications and infrastructure function correctly.

-OpenTelemetry enables users to build observability solutions seamlessly without worrying about specific protocols for different types of data.

-# The Role of OpenTelemetry

-To me, **OpenTelemetry** represents a community effort where competing companies collaborate on a vendor-neutral standard that benefits everyone.
-It allows for easier instrumentation of applications without needing to deal with different agents when switching vendors.

-OpenTelemetry is about community and collaboration, solving engineering problems while sharing a common understanding across various languages and frameworks.
-This collaborative spirit is rare in today's environment, where competitors often remain in their corners.

-OpenTelemetry is a vast ecosystem that provides a unified approach to collecting and managing data, making it easier for engineers to work across different companies.
-It’s about having a standard way to do things, which saves time and effort.

-The project has nearly 80 repositories and fosters partnerships between vendors and end users, solving technical challenges collaboratively.
-OpenTelemetry not only builds collection architectures for cloud-native applications but also promotes interoperability through open standards like the OpenTelemetry protocol.

-This protocol enables users to develop observability solutions without worrying about the specifics of metrics, logs, or traces, allowing for a more streamlined experience.

-I love working on the various components of OpenTelemetry, particularly the Collector, where I focus on improving integrations and performance features.

-# Favorite Telemetry Signals

-My favorite telemetry signal is **metrics**, as they serve as a simple entry point for understanding observability.
-They provide a number that can be enriched with attributes, making them accessible to those new to the field.

-However, I have grown to appreciate **tracing** even more.
-It allows for comprehensive visibility into service interactions, enhancing understanding of application flows.

-Many of my colleagues share similar sentiments, emphasizing the power of traces for pinpointing issues and gaining insights into system performance.
-Tracing provides a waterfall view that aids in identifying bottlenecks or slow responses.

-While I value both profiling and tracing, I lean towards tracing as it addresses issues that arise during operations.
-It encapsulates the essence of observability, allowing for deep insights into application behavior.

-In conclusion, **tracing** stands out as my favorite telemetry signal due to its ability to derive metrics and logs and facilitate visualizations that enhance both high-level observability goals and low-level debugging efforts.
+In this YouTube video, a diverse group of professionals, including Marylia Gutierrez from Grafana Labs, Adriel Perkins from Liatrio, and Alolita Sharma from Apple, discuss their experiences and insights regarding OpenTelemetry and observability in software engineering.
+They explore the importance of OpenTelemetry as a vendor-neutral standard that enhances collaboration among various companies and contributes to a more effective observability ecosystem.
+Key topics include the evolution of their involvement in OpenTelemetry, the significance of observability in understanding complex systems, and the role of different telemetry signals like metrics and traces in improving application performance.
+The participants emphasize the community aspect of OpenTelemetry, highlighting how collaboration and shared goals drive innovation and problem-solving in the field of observability.

+## Chapters

+Here are 10 key moments from the livestream with their corresponding timestamps:

+00:00:00 Introductions of speakers and their roles in OpenTelemetry
+00:05:30 Personal journeys into OpenTelemetry
+00:10:15 The importance of OpenTelemetry in centralizing data sources
+00:14:20 Observability: definition and personal significance
+00:20:40 How OpenTelemetry facilitates collaboration across companies
+00:25:10 The role of OpenTelemetry in cloud-native applications
+00:30:00 Discussion on the OpenTelemetry protocol and its impact
+00:35:45 Favorite telemetry signals: metrics vs. traces
+00:40:00 The community aspect of OpenTelemetry and its collaborative nature
+00:45:30 Insights on the future of observability and OpenTelemetry's role in it

+# OpenTelemetry Community Insights

+## Introductions
+- **Marylia Gutierrez**: Staff Software Engineer at Grafana Labs, involved with various groups in OpenTelemetry.
+- **Adriel Perkins**: Principal Engineer at Liatrio, contributor to the OpenTelemetry project, co-lead of the CI/CD SIG alongside Dotan Horvitz.
+- **Hanson Ho**: Works on Android observability at Embrace.
+- **Jamie Danielson**: Engineer at Honeycomb, focusing on instrumentation libraries and OpenTelemetry.
+- **Mikko Viitanen**: Product Manager at Dynatrace, maintainer of the OTel Demo App.
+- **Damien Matheiu**: Maintainer for OpenTelemetry Go, code owner for profiling in the Collector, and approver for the eBPF profiler.
+- **Jacob Aronoff**: CTO at Omelet, a startup focused on observability and telemetry pipelines.
+- **Alolita Sharma**: Leads AI/ML observability engineering at Apple.

+## Early Involvement in OpenTelemetry
+Alolita Sharma mentioned her first encounter with OpenTelemetry while exploring an enterprise observability solution.
+She found it to be an excellent way to centralize data from various sources, allowing for a holistic view of observability.

+At Embrace, the team sought to better serve the community, leading them to OpenTelemetry as an open framework for contributing to a common standard.
+This transition allowed them to expand their data collection capabilities without drastically modifying their SDK.

+Jamie Danielson began working with OpenTelemetry more extensively in 2021 at Honeycomb, focusing on the Collector and instrumentation libraries.

+Damien Matheiu started his journey in OpenTelemetry around three years ago, contributing to the OTel Demo App which provided a hands-on learning experience with instrumentation and the Collector configuration.

+Jacob Aronoff began his work with OpenTelemetry while at Lightstep, contributing to the telemetry pipelines team and focusing on Kubernetes aspects of the OpenTelemetry Operator.

+## Perspectives on Observability
+### What Does Observability Mean?
+Observability allows engineers to discover insights they didn't initially know they needed.
+It enables continuous learning and improvement by providing visibility into the system's health.

+**Key Insights:**
+- Observability is about asking insightful questions and acting on the answers.
+- It helps understand application behavior and operational health.
+- Observability is crucial in pinpointing issues within complex systems, such as telecom networks, where it was essential to resolve call drop issues.

+### Personal Experiences
+Many speakers shared their frustrations with traditional logging and the challenges of convincing teams to adopt more holistic observability practices.
+They emphasized the importance of continuous learning and the ability to interpret data effectively.

+**Examples:**
+- **Damien** shared his transition from SRE roles to focusing on observability to improve incident response.
+- **Alolita** highlighted her commitment to learning and improving through observability.

+## The Role of OpenTelemetry
+OpenTelemetry is viewed as a central component in observability stacks.
+It provides a vendor-neutral standard that allows different contributors to collaborate and build solutions that benefit the entire community.

+**Highlights:**
+- OpenTelemetry fosters collaboration among competitors, creating a shared understanding and vocabulary for observability.
+- It allows end users to instrument their applications seamlessly across different vendors.

+## Favorite Telemetry Signals
+The community shared their preferences for telemetry signals, often highlighting the importance of tracing and metrics:

+- **Tracing** is favored for its ability to provide end-to-end visibility in applications, helping teams to pinpoint issues effectively.
+- **Metrics** serve as a foundational signal, offering a straightforward way to introduce observability concepts to new users.

+**Conclusions:**
+- Many believe that while all telemetry signals are important, **tracing** stands out due to its powerful insights and versatility.
+- The combination of **metrics** and **traces** is crucial for understanding application behavior and infrastructure performance.

+In conclusion, the OpenTelemetry community is marked by collaboration, shared learning, and a commitment to improving observability across diverse systems.
+The participants view OpenTelemetry as an integral tool that not only enhances their work but also contributes to the broader observability landscape.

 ## Raw YouTube Transcript